thaliaarchi/git-transform-repo/docs/git_contrib.md

 `strbuf`s, such as those created for unquoting strings with `unquote_c_style`, do not seem to free their buffers.

+## Other parsing

+`tree-walk.c:get_mode` does not check for integer overflow when shifting the mode `unsigned int`. `badDateOverflow` checks for integer overflow for dates, so this seems to be an oversight.

+fsck `badTimezone` could be loosened to only check that the timezone is digits and a separate new `badTimezoneLength` warning could detect those that do not have exactly 4 digits.

 ## Docs

 The `commit` command has an `encoding` sub-command, yet states this in the